Free CNA Practice Test (2026)

 Written (or Oral) Knowledge Exam

-This portion of the test is typically a multiple-choice exam with 70 questions, including some unscored pilot items that do not count toward your final score.
-Candidates have up to two hours to complete the test.
-Many states offer an oral version, which includes 60 standard questions read aloud and 10 vocabulary-based listening questions.
+This portion of the test is typically a multiple-choice exam.
+Depending on the state and testing provider, it usually includes around 60–70 questions, which may include unscored pilot items that do not count toward the final score.
+Candidates are generally given up to 90–120 minutes to complete the exam.
+In many states, an oral version is available, where questions are read aloud and may include additional vocabulary or listening-comprehension items.

 The exam measures your understanding of: